demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ### Mirror an investigation to a Microsoft Teams channel
 ***
-Mirrors the Demisto investigation to the specified Microsoft Teams channel.
+Mirrors the Cortex XSOAR investigation to the specified Microsoft Teams channel.

 ##### Base Command